hylkepostma/windowsservice/README.md

 def mocked_server():
     while True:
-        utils.log("Hello from within a process that is hosted by a Windows service...") time.sleep(5)
+        utils.log("Hello from a process hosted by a Windows service...") time.sleep(5)